-If you're not sure if your bread, crackers, pasta and other grain-based products are gluten-free, a quick look through the ingredients can help you tell.
+If you're unsure if your bread, crackers, pasta and other grain-based products are gluten-free, a quick look through the ingredients can help you tell.
 Avoid products that contain any of the following, as these are NOT gluten-free.

-• Other forms/varieties of wheat that should also be avoided: whole wheat, spelt, wheat berries, kamut, durum, farro, farina, bulgur, graham, semolina, bromated flour • Barley
+- Other forms and varieties of wheat: whole wheat, spelt, wheat berries, kamut, durum, farro, farina, bulgur, graham, semolina, bromated flour

 Gluten-Free Vegetables & Fruits

-But when you move out of the produce aisle and start looking at packaged produce, be wary.
+But when you move out of the produce aisle and start looking at packaged produce, you'll have to look out for sneaky gluten.
 Some types of processed vegetables and fruits may be prepared or preserved with ingredients that contain gluten.
 Plain fresh and frozen (without sauce) vegetables are all gluten-free, but double-check ingredient lists on packages to be sure.
 When buying canned veggies, buy those packed with water or natural juices (typically the healthier option anyway).
-For dried and pre-prepped vegetables, double-check the ingredients to make sure there are no gluten-containing flavorings or stabilizers.
-The concern for gluten in fruit comes when fruit is canned, dried or (less likely but possible) frozen, as gluten-containing ingredients may be added during the process.
+For dried and pre-prepped vegetables, double-check the ingredients to ensure no gluten-containing flavorings or stabilizers are present.
+The concern for gluten in fruit comes when the fruit is canned, dried or (less likely but possible) frozen, as gluten-containing ingredients may be added during the process.
 Here's what to look out for when selecting gluten-free fruit and vegetables.

 What to Avoid When Shopping for Fruits and Vegetables:

-• Malt: Including malt syrup, malt vinegar, malt extract, malt flavoring
+- Malt: Including malt syrup, malt vinegar, malt extract and malt flavoring

-• Maltodextrin: This is OK when made from corn, potato or rice starch.
-If it's made from wheat, it will be labeled: you may have a reaction, though many claim the gluten is destroyed in processing.
+- Maltodextrin: This is OK when made from corn, potato or rice starch.
+If it's made from wheat, it will be labeled.

 Most protein sources—both animal and vegetable proteins—are naturally gluten-free.
 Additional ingredients, such as fillers and flavor enhancers (including spices, rubs and sauces) are where gluten can sneak into your meats and veggie proteins.
 Use this list to help you decide which proteins can fit into a gluten-free diet.